 Saddle up for Hallagenna’s horse riding trail across Bodmin Moor, taking in some of the stunning filming locations behind the BBC’s Poldark remake.

 During the two or four hour-long trek, you’ll walk, canter and trot across the moor’s rugged wilds, passing in the shadow of granite tors and through leafy woodland.
-You’ll also see Brown Willy, Cornwall’s highest point, and numerous ancient settlements.
+You’ll also see Brown Willy (Cornwall’s highest point) and numerous ancient settlements.

 VisitEngland would like to invite you to take part in a short survey about our website, it should take no more than a couple of minutes.